-We care for our district, and appreciate your support in this by complying with the conditions set out in relation to each site.
+We care for our district, and appreciate your support in this by complying with the conditions set out in relation to each site descibred in this book.

 Persons found camping on prohibited land will be issued with an infringement notice.